alenkis/functional-programming-typescript-book/content/chapter3.md

 type Option<A> = None | Some<A>;
 ```

+We use `_tag` field for comparison (_"discrimination"_) between the types `None` and `Some`.
+This pattern is also sometimes called _tagged union_ because we can use literal values of the "tag" to narrow down our type.
 Even though this looks very similar to a plain union like we've used with `Nullable`, this approach will allow us to build some very powerful abstractions that will allow us to reason about our code on a higher level.

 We also need a way how to create `Option`s and check which variant we have, `Some` or `None`.